surniaulula/wpsso/readme.txt

 <h3>WPSSO Core Plugin Features</h3>

-Provides meta tag and Schema markup for all WordPress and plugin pages, including custom post types, taxonomies, search results, shop pages, and more.
+Provides meta tag and Schema markup for WordPress posts / pages, plugin and theme custom post types, taxonomies, search results, shop pages, and much more.

 Enhances oEmbed markup for LinkedIn, and provides additional article and product meta tags for Slack.